What is a dementia clock?

 Why do people with dementia struggle to tell the time?

-As brain function declines, the logical cognition parts of the brain used for telling time gradually stop functioning, meaning when a person with dementia looks at a regular clock face, they may not remember how to read it.
-Not reading time means people can easily lose track of time, month, or even season.
-So much of our life is focused on telling the time; without this knowledge, people become confused, anxious, and angry and lose a part of themselves.
+Elderly people with dementia can easily lose track of time, month, or even season.
+So much of our life is focused on telling the time; without this knowledge, people can become confused, anxious, and angry, and it can have a big impact on the quality of life.

 Being able to read and draw a clock face is often one of the tests doctors use to determine a diagnosis of dementia.
-It involves drawing a clock face on a blank piece of paper – adding the numbers in the correct places, and drawing the clock hands indicating a specific time.
+It involves drawing a standard clock face on a blank piece of paper – adding the numbers in the correct places, and drawing the clock hands indicating a specific time.
 Doctors look at elements of the clock drawing to determine the likelihood of dementia – such as how well they drew the circle, the spacing between the numbers, and whether they drew the hour and minute hands pointing at the correct time.

 The clock test has an accuracy between 59% and 85% in determining early-stage dementia.
 However, the clock test cannot distinguish between different forms of dementia.